What’s in this article for you?

 Yet One more of top of the line default applications.
 The main advantage is the native environment.
 Based on my experience Apple apps have more reliable notifications than any other app, and a number of people using them are creating a network effect.
 The majority of my clients and people I am working with are on iMessage on all of their devices.

 It handles pretty much everything and offers a certain level of ubiquity that for me, it basically turns it into a new email.
 I’ve been using all sorts of chat apps, from Slack, over Skype to Discord, and I’ve found that iMessage is giving me the most optimal user experience.

 However iMessages don’t come without their own problems, they don’t handle past history very well, searching what you talked about is a big problem.
 You can search your iPhone’s spotlight, but it is very hard to find anything with the clunky search UI that Apple left you with.
 However given that it is your default texting experience, and it handles and mangles all sorts of files and file sizes through it, and above all, it is free.

 There is no single application that I am using for writing, as different apps serve different purposes.
 Writing requires inspiration, so switching between apps that serve different purposes is something that keeps my mind entertained.
 A part of being a writer is fighting procrastination, and multiple tools allow me to do just this.

-But in this constant flow for the new apps, I’ve identified the ones that stayed with me for very long time.
-We can divide writing apps in three main categories:
+But in this constant flow for the new apps, I’ve identified the ones that stayed with me for a very long time.
+We can divide writing apps into three main categories:

 - Word processors (Word and Pages) – they are helping you manage the text and prepare it for print